 You are in a unique position for teaching them, because:

 You have opportunities: You are the most likely to be with them in those early “teachable” moments when questions and issues present themselves.
 By timing it right, you can make sure the information is received.
-This is better than hoping that the school will someday cover it somehow on a day your kid is open to hearing about it.
+This is better than hoping that on the one day they talk about the topic at school your kid is open to hearing about it, and not distracted by other things.

 You know your child: their learning style and their current knowledge.
 This allows you to perfectly tailor the information you give them, so it makes sense in the current context of their lives, and is tied to their life experiences.